rohityadav-sas/PDF-Bookmarks-Manager/README.md

 3. **Hierarchy**:

    - Parent bookmarks contain a children array with their sub-bookmarks.
-   - Sub-bookmarks within a child (level 3 or deeper) are not currently supported.
+   - Sub-bookmarks within a child (level 3 or deeper) are not currently added.

 ### File Structure: